gopikrishnag/Stratis.ChallengeApp/README.md

-This is the code exercise
+This is the one of the code exercise using C#.

-After download, please compile the code using Visual Studio then run
+After download, please compile the code using Visual Studio then run.